flare-foundation/flare-tx-sdk/README.md

 # Flare: Transaction SDK

-This is the official Node.js Software Development Kit (SDK) for performing common actions on the Flare networks:
+This is the official Node.js Software Development Kit (SDK) for performing common actions on Flare's networks:

 - [Retrieving account and balance information](#account-and-balance-1)
 - [Transferring native and wrapped coins](#coin-transfers-1)